Rurutia1027/Hands-on-Lab.Portable-Grafana-Lab/README.md

 ## Introduction

 This repository provides a **portable**, **ready-to-run lab environment** to learn and master Grafana, Prometheus, and observability workflows.
 It includes pre-configured setups for Grafana dashboards, Prometheus monitoring, MySQL metrics collection, and SMTP alert notifications, available for both **Docker Compose** and **Kubernetes(Kind)** environments.
-For more advanced Grafana dashboard configuration and management techniques, please refer to [Grafana-in-Action]().
+For more advanced Grafana dashboard configuration and management techniques, please take a look at [Grafana-in-Action](https://github.com/Rurutia1027/Grafana-in-Action).
 Users can build on this foundation for minor customizations or further development.

 ## Lab Structure